 Since I was a kid I've found myriad ways to indulge my love of science, technology, engineering and mathematics.
 Back in junior school I declared to my friends that I would study 4 unit mathematics in the HSC and so I did, continuing on to complete a first-class honours degree majoring in pure mathematics in 2003.
 This was part of a combined degree program, the other half of which was Software Engineering, which culminated in an honours project on fingerprint verification techniques that I completed in 2006.
 At this point I decided that I wanted to go back to the physical sciences, so I enrolled in a chemistry degree with an honours year focusing on measuring diffusion and reaction kinetics by solution-state nuclear magnetic resonance that I completed in 2009.
 My performance in these final years won me a scholarship to study for my PhD at the University of Cambridge, where I investigated the mineral component of bone using a combination of solid-state nuclear magnetic resonance spectroscopy, powder x-ray crystallography and density functional theory calculations under the supervision of Professor Melinda Duer.

-After a couple of years working in NMR and MRI facilities, in January 2016 I was fortunate enough to join the Department of Chemistry and Biomolecular Science at Macquarie University as Senior Scientific Officer, NMR Facility.
+After a couple of years working in NMR and MRI facilities, in January 2016 I was fortunate enough to join the Department of Molecular Sciences at Macquarie University as Senior Scientific Officer, NMR Facility.
 This has been a tremendous experience to date; in particular, having the chance to oversee not only the acquisition and installation of cutting edge new hardware, but the refurbishment of the facility itself, has been a fantastic opportunity to learn a wide range of new skills and to experience the full life-cycle of a superconducting magnet.